Meganebashi Bridge 眼鏡橋

 An all-seeing bridge that spans a host of riverside pleasures

-Said to be the oldest stone arch bridge in Japan, Meganebashi spans the Nakashima River and is one of Nagasaki's most photogenic tourist attractions.
+Said to be one of the oldest stone arched bridges in Japan, Meganebashi stretches across Nakashima River and is one of Nagasaki's most photogenic tourist attractions.
 The name means "Spectacles Bridge," because the reflection of the arches in the water looks like a pair of eyeglasses.
 Although floodwaters severely damaged the bridge in a 1982 disaster, it was rebuilt using the same stones.

 The riverside area around Meganebashi is lined with places to eat and shop on both banks, and is perfect for a half-day jaunt.